- Book Forthcoming: The Lamp of Contemplation: Meditation and the Construction of Tibetan Buddhism.

 - “In Search of the Lost Manuscript: The Obscure Recension History of the Tenth Century Text The Lamp for the Eye in Meditation.”
 In Natasha Mikles and Benjamin Nourse, eds., Reading Relics of Speech: Material Approaches to Tibetan Texts.
-Leiden: Brill, forthcoming
+Leiden: Brill, forthcoming.

 - Review of New World Dharma, by Trevor Carolan.
-Accepted for publication in Nova Religio.
+Nova Religio, vol. 20, no. 4 (May 2017).

 PAPERS and CONFERENCES

-2016 Invited to participate in the ASIANetwork Faculty Enhancement Program (ANFEP) Japan Seminar “Global Cities, Local Memories in Japan”June 9– June 30, 2016, directed by Prof. Ann Sherif, East Asian Studies Program, Oberlin College and Prof. Wendy Kozol, Comparative American Studies Program, Oberlin College.
+- 2016 Invited to participate in the ASIANetwork Faculty Enhancement Program (ANFEP) Japan Seminar “Global Cities, Local Memories in Japan”June 9– June 30, 2016, directed by Prof. Ann Sherif, East Asian Studies Program, Oberlin College and Prof. Wendy Kozol, Comparative American Studies Program, Oberlin College.
 The seminar explored Japan’s ghosts of imperialism and militarism in relation to the lived experiences of “history and memory” as embodied by the nation’s major cities and visual cultures today.

-2015 Invited to present the talk “From Suffering to Happiness: Buddhism and its Transformations in the West,” at the South Asia’s Fall Lecture Series at the University of Wisconsin-Madison on October 8th
+- 2015 Invited to present the talk “From Suffering to Happiness: Buddhism and its Transformations in the West,” at the South Asia’s Fall Lecture Series at the University of Wisconsin-Madison on October 8th

-2015 Invited to participate in the Wabash Workshop “Teaching Theology and Religion in the Twenty-First Century” at the University of Virginia, June 27-28.
+- 2015 Invited to participate in the Wabash Workshop “Teaching Theology and Religion in the Twenty-First Century” at the University of Virginia, June 27-28.

-2015 Invited to present at the Harvard Buddhist Studies Forum, April 6, 2015, Cambridge, Massachusetts.
+- 2015 Invited to present at the Harvard Buddhist Studies Forum, April 6, 2015, Cambridge, Massachusetts.
 A Light in the Darkness: Meditation and the Construction of Tibetan Buddhism in 10th Century Tibet

 - 2014 Buddhist Studies Graduate Conference at the University of Virginia, Feb.
 28 – Mar.
 02 Charlottesville ,VA.
 “Different Paths, Different Destinations: Contemplative Practices in 10th Century Tibet.”